acdh-oeaw/graphviewer/docs/userdocs.rst

   straight or arc (better visibility)

 layout
+  There are a few layouting algorithms provided.
+They are all not optimal in any way, but most of the time, they deliver quite good results.
-  There are a few layouting algorithms provided, for different data displayed other algorithm may be more appropriate:
+  For different data displayed other algorithm may be more appropriate:

   force
     undirected layout, trying to spread the nodes in the pane optimally, equally in all directions